digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

   - featured
   - front-page
 ---
 **Color Coded is a POC-only space and collective that is co-teaching, co-creating, and co-owning new technologies.
-This year, they celebrated their 5th anniversary.
+This year, they are celebrating their 5th anniversary.
 Digital Democracy has worked with Color Coded to craft the user experience design for Mapeo.
 The following is a shortened transcript of a conversation we had with Cesia Domínguez López, Co-founder of Color Coded.**

-**To learn more about Color Coded's work, visit: <https://colorcoded.la/>**
+**To learn more about their work, visit: <https://colorcoded.la/>**

 **Karissa: What sparked you to start Color Coded?**